 Effective May 28, 2008, the Board approved the engagement of Grobstein Horwath & Company LLP ("Grobstein") as the Company's new independent registered public accounting firm to provide audit services for the Company.
-We have engaged Grobstein to audit our financial statements for the Transition Period Ended March 31, 2008.
+We engaged Grobstein to audit our financial statements for the Transition Period Ended March 31, 2008.
 Raiche Ende Malter & Co.
 LLP conducted the reviews of our annual financial statements and other audit related services for the fiscal years ended December 31, 2007 and 2006.
-Effective May 28, 2008, the Board approved the engagement of Grobstein as the Company's new independent registered public accounting firm to provide audit services for the Company.